-Robyn L FitzRoy

-NON-EXECUTIVE DIRECTOR Qualifications: BA, MA, FAICD.
+Robyn L FitzRoy NON-EXECUTIVE DIRECTOR Qualifications: BA, MA, FAICD.

 Robyn joined the Board in January 2015.
-She is also a director of Habitat for Humanity Australia.
+She is also a director of the Self Managed Super Fund Association.
 She has over 20 years experience in the financial services industry and is a former Executive Director of Macquarie Bank.
 Robyn is a management consultant specialising in governance and is a former non-executive director of CUSCAL.
 She also is an accredited facilitator and author of courses for the Australian Institute of Company Directors.

-- Convenor Nominations & Remuneration (December 2015 to present) - Audit (February 2015 to present)
+- Convenor Nominations & Remuneration (December 2015 to present)

+- Audit (February 2015 to December 2016)

+- Risk (January 2017 to present)
-Malcolm S Graham

-NON-EXECUTIVE DIRECTOR Qualifications: MA, F Fin., FAMI.
+Malcolm S Graham NON-EXECUTIVE DIRECTOR Qualifications: MA, F Fin., FAMI.
+MAICD.

 Mal joined the Board in July 1992 and has over 40 years banking and finance experience.
-Mal was formally a non-executive director of Australian Mutuals Institute (2007 - February 2016).
+Mal was formally a nonexecutive director of Australian Mutuals Institute (2007 - February 2016).